lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 >"But maybe boredom is erotic, when women do it, for men."
 >-pg.79

-- see page 82: rape, rape shaming, blaming the victim publicly
+- see page 82: rape shaming, blaming the victim publicly

+>"you cant expect a child to lie convincingly"
+>-pg.
+96

+- when [[the commander]] reads from the bible, we are told what he reads from [[Offred]]'s internal monologue, nothing is quoted and anything that seems to be a quote is simply in italics, implying that she is thinking of the quote rather than hearing it, until the end when we get this:
+	>""And Leah said, God hath given me my hire, because I have given my maiden to my husband," says [[the Commander]].
+He lets the book fall closed."
+	>-pg.
+102

+- **chapter 16, 106-110, the ceremony**